bennias/pinboard/README.md

 # Benni's Pinboard

-A little collection for useful stuff
+A little collection of useful stuff

 ### Privacy